File Naming Convention | Beyond Who, What, Where, When, Why

 Who

-Let's start with who?
-When considering a naming convention think about, who are your end users?
-How useful would a naming convention be for them?
-It could be a great quick reference, to know more about the file’s contents without taking the time to open more windows.
-So, what kind of information is relevant to them?
+Let's start with "who".
+When considering a naming convention think about, who are your end users and what kind of information is relevant to them?

 You may need to think outside your internal users, too, and consider where you send files externally.
 What do those recipients need?
 It adds value to accurately label the file with a logical name.

 And who are your uploaders?
 How many people upload files to your system?
 If it is a large team, how can you encourage the use of a naming convention?
-It's nearly impossible to enforce complicated naming conventions which is why naming should remain simple to execute and intuitive for all users.
+It's nearly impossible to enforce complicated naming systems which is why naming should remain simple to execute and intuitive for everyone.

 When

 When should file naming happen?
-The best answer for that is before the file reaches you.
+The earlier in their lifecycle the better.
 If you have a photographer or designer creating assets for your company, discuss your naming needs with them.
-What information do you want in the name and what metadata do you want to be captured?
+What information do you want in the name and what metadata do you need to be captured?
 If they're able to adhere to a naming system of your preference you'll eliminate steps from your team's workflow.

 Where